Biblioteca Oliveriana: Library

 Where reigns idleness and ignorance there can be no morality.
 May it therefore be that the income you will derive from my goods will serve to make my fellow citizens cultivated and industrious.

 Furthermore, he wished that the foundation lead to the provision in Pesaro of "Masters of Science, chosen in accordance to the times and agreeable to the needs, the abilities, and inclinations of citizens ... without giving these chairs to a specific religious community" and that the directors "consider specially the study of Law and Medicine ... and promote the study of painting, sculpture and architecture" and "introduce into Pesaro any new art".

 The library contains over 400 incunabula, including the Hypnerotomachia Poliphili printed by Aldus Manutius in 1499 in Venice and the Varia carmina by Sebastian Brant printed by Johann Bergmann in 1498 in Basel.
 A full catalogue is available.

+Museum

+The Museo Oliveriano has a collection of Greek bronze statuettes, Ancient Roman art and artifacts, including sculpture, ceramics and coins.
+It also has objects excavated from the 7-8 AC (pre-Roman) burial at the necropolis of Novilara.
+These include portions of stelae inscribed in the North Picene language, and one depicting a sea battle with a Liburna.
+The museum also has a bronze tabula fabrorum.
+It has artifacts from the sacred grove of Lucus Pisaurensis and the pre-Roman Votive Stones of Pesaro.

+The museum includes many Latin epitaphs.
+It also has a collection of post-Roman medallions.